Azure/azure-sdk-for-c/emitter-design.md

   bool_action bar;
 } foo_or_bar_visitor;

+// foo_or_bar is an action.
 struct {
   az_result (* func)(void *, foo_or_bar_visitor const *);
   void * self;
 } foo_or_bar;

-az_result foo_or_bar_do(foo_or_bar const self, foo_or_bar_visitor const * p_visitor) {
+// a helper function to safely call the @foo_or_bar action. az_result foo_or_bar_do(foo_or_bar const self, foo_or_bar_visitor const * p_visitor) {
   AZ_CONTRACT_ARG_NOT_NULL(self.func);